BolajiAyodeji/Blogposts/ck27y4gzc007ocws12njwqpy2.md

 #### **What do I stand to gain?**

 * Add more skills to your resume
-* Improve your technical writing skills whilst working on large scale documentation
+* Improve your technical writing skills whilst working on a large scale documentation
 * Receive
 [Stipends](https://developers.google.com/season-of-docs/docs/tech-writer-stipends)